AdobeDocs/commerce-frontend-core/src/pages/guide/css/debug.md

 -  Make sure that you [set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your application to the developer or default [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
 The default mode sets the Less compilation mode to Server-side Less compilation.
 -  Install and configure [Grunt](../tools/grunt.md).

-## Adding themes to Grunt configuration
+## Add themes to Grunt configuration

 To compile `.less` files, add your theme to `module.exports` in the Grunt configuration, either in the default `dev/tools/grunt/configs/themes.js` or in the [custom configuration file](../tools/grunt.md#grunt-configuration-file).
 For example: